jeffreysorgen/golf-club-sensors/activity.md

 - I thought I would need to use the BLE UUID spec which I thought was "important for ble" [(below)](#reference)
 - **Keep studying about UUID**
 - Go simpler.
 Look where they use them in Hello World, for example, and use theirs instead.
 It's not like we're getting in trouble or having technical conflicts with them.
-- Try **reversing** the action, and take my IMU sketch and pull it line by line **into** the Hello World sketch.
-  - For one thing, I can read what was sent from the device, also, I confirmed the non-serial battery solution applied.
 - Also go back to the [hackster](https://www.hackster.io/gov/imu-to-you-ae53e1) site again